psw0021/psw0021.github.io/index.md

 ## About Me

 👏Thank You for visiting my website👏 My name is Sangwoo Park, and I am currently an undergraduate student at Yonsei University, majoring in computer science.
-I am planning on to become Machine Learning Engineer/ AI researcher.
-My research interests are reinforcement learning, multimodal learning, and generative AIs.
+My goal is to become Machine Learning Engineer/ AI researcher.
+My research interests are mainly reinforcement learning, multimodal learning, and generative AIs.
 In particular, I am interested in coherent agent decision making in various domains.
+Moreover, I am interested in generalization of agent decision making across various domains, not being confined to single task or single environment.
+I am particularly interested in web navigation domain.
+For that I am currently interested in inverse reinforcement learning and meta reinforcement learning.
+Furthermore, I am also interested in diffusion models and its applications corporated into multimodal learning and other various areas of research.

 ## Education

-- Yonsei University, Department of Computer Science **[Mar.
+- **Yonsei University, Department of Computer Science [Mar.
 2021 ~ ongoing]**
     - **GPA:** 4.11/4.3
-    - **rank:** 6/177

 ## News
 - **[Jul.
 2024]** I finished my research internship at Yonsei University DLI lab.